abhishekagarwalnpl/QHAL-copy/specs/security.rst

 grain visibility to these data.
 Additionally, research groups could be granted access to historical data for which users have been pre-approved public disclosure.

-Guideline 1: Prevention of Denial of Service
+Guideline 1: prevention of denial of service
 --------------------------------------------

 To prevent a malicious attacker from causing a denial of service to the